 José Santos Woss

-José Woss is the Legislative Associate for Domestic Policy.
+José Woss is the Legislative Manager for Criminal Justice and Election Integrity.
 He leads FCNL’s work on criminal justice reform, campaign finance reform (election integrity), and police militarization.
 He co-Chairs the Interfaith Criminal Justice Coalition, an alliance of approximately 50 national faith groups advocating to end mass incarceration.

 Before his time in the U.S. Senate, José was a social worker for HIV-positive clients in New York City.
 While attending Montclair State University and right after graduating he served as an AmeriCorps member in a community-based, immigrant-serving nonprofit helping recently-arrived African refugees in New Jersey.
 He also provided French interpretation and translation services for Survivors of Torture counseling and asylum legal proceedings.
 José’s national service and time as a social worker illustrated the ways society often leaves so many people behind.
 This changed his life, and he became firmly committed to improving the country that gave his family so much.